sofieschn/ID2223-Lab2-Chatbot/README.md

 # ID2223-Lab2-Chatbot

-Simple stock-education chatbot with a React frontend and FastAPI backend.
+Local LLaMA chatbot with a React frontend and FastAPI backend.

 ## Getting Started